lemma-tron/smart-contracts/DEPLOYMENT.md

 ### Instructions

-Firstly, Create a .secret file in the root of your project and paste your wallet mnemonic inside it.
+Firstly, Make a copy of .env.example and rename it to .env.
+Then paste owner's wallet mnemonic phrase and wallet addresses respectively to which vested tokens are to be released.

 To deploy on BSC testnet, run: \
 `truffle migrate --network testnet`